apiato/apiato/readme.md

 - Social Authentication supported out of the box (Facebook, Twitter, Google+)
 - Localization support (multiple languages via Content-Language header).
 - Automatic Data Pagination (meta links to next and previous data).
-- Http Requests/Response Monitor and Debugger (easy test your Apps requests).
+- Http Requests/Response Monitor and DB Query Debugger (from the Debugger Container).
 - Type-Casting JSON responses with Transformers.
 - Custom Tests Helpers for faster automated testing (using PHPUnit).
 - Optional support for the JSON API specification v1.0.
-- Support Visitors Authentication by Device ID (Use first register later).
 - Automatic dates conversion to ISO format in responses.
-- Send Emails from App to User & User to App (Welcome, Email Confirmation, Contact Us,...).
 - Optional support for JSON with padding (JSONP).
+- Ready Admin dashboard infrastructure (just drop your admin views).
 - Maintainable and scalable Software Architectural Pattern (using Porto SAP).
-- Easy to support payment gateways (Ready for Stripe and Paypal).
+- Support Stripe payment gateways (easy to extend and cover other gatways).
 - Functional Tests covering all the existing Endpoints (using PHPUnit).
 - Fully detailed documentation (on hello-api.readme.io/docs).
 - 100% customizable and Open Code.